Sebastiaan40/cyclops_paper/paper/draft.md

 A well-known method that exploits the idea of phase indices is called phasemapping.
 With phasemapping, the cardiac activation map is scanned across with a small area and the phase index is computed along the circumference of this area.
-Since method is mostly used while analysing rotors, the scanning area is made as small as possible in order to ensure that only one singular point lies within the area.
+Since this method is mostly used while analysing rotors, the scanning area is made as small as possible in order to ensure that only one singular point lies within the area.

-We argue that using phasemapping will give a incomplete analysis because the cardiac can have phase defects and boundaries for which the points that lie on them cannot be properly analysed using this method Figure (LINK) shows that you cannot draw a closed curve soley around such points that is smooth.
+We argue that using phasemapping will give an incomplete analysis because the cardiac can have phase defects and boundaries for which the points that lie on them cannot be properly analysed using this method Figure (LINK) shows that you cannot draw a closed curve solely around such points that is smooth.
-In other words, there is no way of analysing all points separatly and the next best thing that we can do, is calculating the phase index for the boundaries and the phase defect as a whole.
+In other words, there is no way of analysing all points separately and the next best thing that we can do, is calculating the phase index for the boundaries and the phase defect as a whole.